Venafi/VenafiPS/docs/functions/Import-VcCertificate.md

 ```

 ### -ThrottleLimit
-Limit the number of threads when running in parallel; the default is 100.
+Limit the number of threads when running in parallel; the default is 10.
 Applicable to PS v7+ only.
+100 keystores will be imported at a time so it's less important to have a very high throttle limit.

 ```yaml
 Type: Int32